Find a spider by...

 |

-Pholcids are rarely easy to identify without the aid of a stereo microscope because most of the distinguishing characteristics of each species cannot be seen
+Pholcids are often difficult to identify to genus and species without the aid of a stereo microscope because most of the distinguishing characteristics of

-without magnification.
-It is said that Artema atlanta is the largest pholcid species found in Australia but this means little unless the specimen under examination
+each species cannot be seen without magnification.
+It is claimed that Artema atlanta is probably the largest pholcid species found in Australia but of course

-is proven to be an adult.
-The spider presented on this page has markings similar to those shown for Artema atlanta by Bernard Huber at the following
+this means little unless the specimen being examined is first proven to be an adult.
+The spider presented on this page has abdominal markings similar to those

-website: http://tolweb.org/images/Pholcidae/2719.
-However, it should be noted that the markings on
+shown for Artema atlanta by Beatty, Berry and Huber but it should be noted that the markings on

 Spider(s) with a very similar appearance: Physocyclus globosus.